aaronpk/Meetable/README.md

 The simplest authentication option is to use GitHub OAuth.
 By default, any GitHub user will be able to log in to the application.
 You can also configure it to allow only certain users to log in if you wish, and any other user will see an error message if they try to log in.

 You'll need to [create a GitHub OAuth application](https://github.com/settings/developers) and include the app's client ID and secret in the config file.
+In the GitHub app settings, set the callback URL to `https://events.example.org/auth/github`.

 ```bash
 AUTH_METHOD=github